AmbientRun/Ambient/docs/src/reference/ember.md

 Rust is a first-class language for Ambient embers.
 The default new ember template will create `client.rs` and `server.rs` files, with a `Cargo.toml` preconfigured with targets for both.

-The API provides a `#[main]` attribute macro that generates code ("projects") for the ember hierarchy of your ember.
-This allows you to access the functionality of other embers in your ember's code.
+The API provides a `#[main]` attribute macro that generates code to allow you to access the data and functionality of the embers known to your ember.
 All embers, including your own, will be in the `embers` module.

 ## Reference